How to Resolve Conflict in the Workplace

 2. Describe the conflict.

 Describe the conflict from your perspective as objectively, clearly, and specifically as you can.
 Talk honestly and directly to the other person.
-Choose your words carefully, keeping them both courteous and professional.
+Express your emotions, but choose your words carefully, keeping them both courteous and professional.
 Explain how you feel and why.
+Consider how you want to be viewed after the conflict is over.

 While many people are uncomfortable talking about emotions in the workplace, it’s better to express emotions in a forthright, appropriate way rather than having pent-up emotions gush out.
 To appropriately address emotions:

 - Express information in a way that casts no blame.